-DiMaggio and Riccio make the trip up to Winnetka to meet with Bob Lamb of the Illinois State Police who is heading the investigation.
-They lay out all the information they have, including the verifications of times and places contained in the informants statements, the weapon and it's likely correspondence to the marks on the victim's head, the MO of the Malchow gang, the fact that they were operating in the area at the time.
+DiMaggio and Riccio make the trip up to Winnetka to meet with Bob Lamb of the Illinois State Police, who is heading the investigation.
+They lay out all the information they have, including the verifications of times and places contained in the informants' statements, the weapon and its likely correspondence to the marks on the victim's head, the MO of the Malchow gang, and the fact that they were operating in the area at the time.
 Everything.
 Also the fact that Commander Johnson thinks these are good facts and leads.

 Lamb listens and nods.
 DiMaggio sees that there is not a lot of interest in the lead.
 Lamb doesn't ask for the names of the informants.
-Lamb tells them about the many good leads the task force has developed -- there is a "Wayward Home" in the Kenilworth area, the fact that the Percy girls entertained some of the kids living at the Wayward Home from time to time.
+Lamb tells them about the many good leads the task force has developed-there is a "wayward home" in the Kenilworth area, the fact that the Percy girls entertained some of the kids living at the wayward home from time to time.
 The girls gave these kids access to keys to the Percy house.
 And there are other leads, hundreds of them, but Lamb is not at liberty to share them with DiMaggio and Riccio.
 It is a one-way information highway leading to Winnetka, but not back down to Area Five in Chicago.
-This is usually the case in major investigations -- everyone wants to solve the case, so information is hoarded, not shared.
+This is usually the case in major investigations-everyone wants to solve the case, so information is hoarded, not shared.
 Leads supplied remain a secret.
 DiMaggio gets the message.
-Their information will sit, unexamined just as he had feared.
-Thus begins the unofficial Area Five Two-Man Task Force search for Fred Malchow and incriminating evidence linking him to the crime.
+Their information will sit, unexamined, just as he had feared.
+Thus begins the unofficial Area Five two-man task force search for Fred Malchow and incriminating evidence linking him to the crime.
 Basic police work.

-Area Five Two-Man Task Force - late October, 1966.
+Area Five two-man Percy task force, late October, 1966